dixit-crest/react-boilerplate/README.md

 ## Folder structure of the project
 This project has been initiated with the concept of `modules`, pages, components and every other type of code is stored in single folder and then has been separated into folders module wise.

-Examples for context api, custom hooks, redux structure, routes setup are available.

 Example:
 - `views/auth/PAGES_FOR_AUTH_MODULE`
 - `views/notes/PAGES_FOR_NOTES_MODULE`

+Examples for context api, custom hooks, redux structure, routes setup are available.

+utitlity functions & variables are available in `/utils` folder
+- `contants.js` : to store constants used throughout the project
+- `helper.js` : to contains helper functions ( i.e roundOff function )
+- all the file will be exported from `/utils` ( index.js )